 Operating from Cornwall, Less Operating Costs Rolled Over to Customers

 Directors Have Dozens of Years of Industry Experience

 Is Revolut Safe?

 Revolut, founded by CEO Nikolay Storonsko and CTO Vlad Yatsenko, is one of the fastest growing FinTech’s to have hit the market.
 The CEO Nikolay Storonsko has become a familiar face in the FinTech space, not shying away from publicity and doing all he can to drive the growth of Revolut.
 Prior to founding Revolut Nicolay was a forex trader at Credit Suisse whilst the CTO Vlad Yatsenko had many years experience building payment networks for tier 1 banks.

 Of all the new FinTech’s to launch in the last five years it has grown at the most staggering pace of all.
-In the space of just 4 years Revolut has acquired over 6 million customers (that’s even more than TransferWise) and processed over 350 million transactions for over £40 billion in value.
+In 2019, just 4 years since insepction, Revolut has acquired over 6 million customers (that’s even more than Wise‘s at the time of the achievement) and processed over 350 million transactions for over £40 billion in value.